 This review underscores the critical role of environmental toxins in the pathogenesis of DM through epigenetic modifications and AhR activation.
-It supports evidence linking environmental exposures such as heavy metals, air pollutants, and POPs with disruptions in glucose homeostasis and insulin resistance.
-The AhR/CYP1 pathway emerges as a central player, mediating the diabetogenic effects of these pollutants and influencing DNA methylation, histone modifications, and microRNA expressions.
-Although the research and the significant advancements that have been achieved to understand these pathways, the precise mechanisms underlying their interplay remain incompletely understood.
+It supports evidence linking environmental exposures-such as heavy metals, air pollutants, and POPs-with disruptions in glucose homeostasis and insulin resistance.
+The AhR/CYP1 pathway emerges as a central player, mediating the diabetogenic effects of these pollutants and influencing DNA methylation, histone modifications, and miRNA expression.
+Although significant advancements have been made in understanding these pathways, the precise mechanisms underlying their interplay remain incompletely understood.
 Future research focusing on this critical intersection could enhance our understanding of diabetes etiology and drive the development of innovative therapeutic strategies to address the effects of environmental pollutants on metabolic health.